In this section

 The team meets fortnightly and comprises:

 The Finance Committee monitors and reviews our financial, budget and performance processes.

-The Information Technology (IT) Steering Committee ensures IT operations, investments and initiatives are aligned with Legal Aid Queensland’s strategic emphasis on service delivery systems and business processes.
+The Information Communication and Technology (ICT) Steering Committee ensures information technology and communication operations, investments and initiatives are aligned with Legal Aid Queensland’s strategic emphasis on service delivery systems and business processes.